You are currently viewing Ferrari F430: A Timeless Ferrari from The 2000s

 In addition to this, electronic adaptive dampers are fitted in the suspension of the F430 that continually accept changes in real-time according to road conditions and driving habits.

 The car remains stable with a weight of 3200 lbs that is distributed as 43/57 front to rear.
-On the fuel economy front, you can expect 11 MPG in the city and 16 MPG on a highway.
+On the fuel economy front, you can expect 11 MPG in the city and 16 MPG on the highway.
 That is a reason to trade off for the power it gives you.

-Interior and Exterior
+F430 Interior & Exterior Overview

 A close lookup at Ferrari F430 interior